HelgaSen/Workshop3/Instruction_git.md

 ### ![Icon](icon2.png) Branches merge

-To push changes from one branch to another...
+To push changes from one branch to another use command

+    git merge <branch_name>

+**Be careful** to push changes from \<branch_name> to master, you must go to master branch first.
+Use git checkout master.

 #### Merge conflicts